Firezer27/requirement-analysis/README.md

 - Registered User	Register/Login, Search Properties, Book Property, Make Payment, View Booking History, Cancel Booking

 - Admin	Manage Property Listings, Manage Users, View Reports

+## 6. Acceptance Criteria

+Acceptance Criteria (AC) are a set of conditions or requirements that a software feature must satisfy to be considered complete and acceptable by stakeholders.
+They define “done” in a measurable, testable way, ensuring that everyone — developers, testers, and stakeholders — has a shared understanding of the feature’s expected behavior.

+#### Importance of Acceptance Criteria

+- Clarity and Alignment:
+  Ensures all team members and stakeholders clearly understand what is expected from a feature.

+- Testable Requirements:
+  Provides a basis for QA to create test cases and validate that the feature works as intended.

+- Scope Control:
+  Prevents ambiguity and scope creep by clearly specifying what is included in a feature.

+- Improved Communication:
+  Bridges gaps between business requirements and technical implementation.

+- Quality Assurance:
+  Helps ensure that the delivered feature meets both functional and non-functional requirements.

+ Example: Checkout Feature in Booking Management System

+  Feature: Checkout / Payment Confirmation

+#### Acceptance Criteria:

+- Users must be able to select available dates for booking.

+- Users must be able to enter payment details securely.

+- The system must validate payment information before confirming the booking.

+- A booking confirmation page should display the reservation details after successful payment.

+- Users should receive a confirmation email within 2 minutes of completing payment.

+- If payment fails, the system should display an appropriate error message and allow retry.